mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

 ## Objectives

-In this exercise, you will learn how developers can use Liberty in “dev” mode with VS Code Integrated Development Environment for achieving efficient iterative develop, test, debug cycle when developing Java based applications and microservices.
+In this exercise, you learn how developers can use Liberty in `dev` mode with Visual Studio (VS) Code Integrated Development Environment (IDE) for achieving an efficient and iterative develop, test and debug cycle when developing Java-based applications and microservices.

 At the end of this lab you should be able to:

-  - Experience using the Open Liberty Tools extension available in VS Code to efficiently develop, test, and debug Java cloud native applications.
+  - Use the Open Liberty Tools extension available in VS Code to efficiently develop, test, and debug Java cloud native applications.

-  - Experience hot reloading of application code and configuration changes using dev mode
+  - Observe hot reloading of application code and configuration changes by using dev mode.

-You will need an estimated **60 to 90 minutes** to complete this lab.
+You need an estimated **60 to 90 minutes** to complete this lab.

 ## Lab requirements

-  - Use the lab environment that we prepared for this lab.
-It already has the prerequisite software installed and configured.
+  - The lab environment for this session already has the prerequisite software installed and configured.

-## Introduction – Open Liberty Tools extension for VS Code
+## Introduction: Liberty Tools extension for VS Code

-In a separate lab, you learned how Open Liberty dev mode can be run from a command line while allowing you to edit your code with any text editor or IDE.
+You can run Liberty dev mode from a command line while you edit your code with any text editor or IDE.

 ![](./images/media/image3.png)

-In this lab, you will use the “**Open Liberty Tools”** **VS Code extension** to start Open Liberty in development mode, make changes to your application while the server is up, run tests and view results, and even debug the application without leaving the editor.
+In this lab, you use the **Liberty Tools** VS Code extension to start Open Liberty in development mode, make changes to your application while the server is running, run tests and view results, and debug the application without leaving the editor.

-Your code is automatically compiled and deployed to your running server, making it easy to iterate on your changes.
+Your code is automatically compiled and deployed to the running server, making it easy to iterate on your changes.

-The Open Liberty Tools for VS Code contains the following key Features
+The Liberty Tools for VS Code extension contains the following key Features:

-  - View **liberty-maven-plugin projects** in the workspace (version 3.1 or higher)
+  - View `liberty-maven-plugin` projects in the workspace (version 3.1 or higher)

-  - View **liberty-gradle-plugin projects** in the workspace (version 3.0 or higher)
+  - View `liberty-gradle-plugin` projects in the workspace (version 3.0 or higher)

-  - Start/Stop Open Liberty Server in dev mode
+  - Start and stop an Open Liberty Server in dev mode

-  - Start Open Liberty Server dev mode with custom parameters
+  - Start an Open Liberty Server in dev mode with custom parameters

-  - Run Unit and Integration tests
+  - Run unit and integration tests

   - View unit and integration test reports

-The Open Liberty Tools for VS Code has a dependency on the **Tools for MicroProfile** VS Code extension to support the development of MicroProfile based microservices.
+The Liberty Tools for VS Code extension depends on the **Tools for MicroProfile** VS Code extension to support the development of MicroProfile-based microservices.

-The **Tools for MicroProfile** VS Code extension has dependencies on the following:
+The **Tools for MicroProfile** VS Code extension the following dependencies:

-  - Java JDK (or JRE) 11 or more recent
+  - Java JDK (or JRE) 11 or later

-  - Language Support for Java by Red Hat VS Code extension.
+  - Language Support for Java by Red Hat VS Code extension

-### **Liberty Maven Plugin**
+### Liberty Maven Plugin

-The **Liberty Maven Plugin** provides several goals for managing a Liberty server and applications.
+The Liberty Maven Plugin provides several goals for managing Liberty servers and applications.

-Maven 3.5.0 or later is recommended to use the Liberty Maven Plugin.
+Maven 3.5.0 or later is recommended for use with the Liberty Maven Plugin.

-Enabling the Liberty Maven Plugin in your project, simply add the following XML Stanza to your **pom.xml** file.
+To enable the Liberty Maven Plugin in your project, add the following XML Stanza to your `pom.xml` file.

 ![](./images/media/image4.png)

-For detailed infromation about the Maven goals supported by the Liberty Maven Plugin, visit:
+For detailed infromation about the Maven goals that are supported by the Liberty Maven Plugin, go to:

 <https://github.com/OpenLiberty/ci.maven>

-### **Interacting with dev mode**
+### Interacting with dev mode

-Once the **Liberty Maven Plugin** is specified in your **pom.xml** file, your project name is then listed under the **Liberty Dev Dashboard** in the side panel in VS Code, as illustrated below.
+When the Liberty Maven Plugin is specified in your `pom.xml` file, your project name is then listed under the **Liberty Dev Dashboard** in the side panel in VS Code, as shown in the screen capture.

-You can interact with dev mode by right-clicking on your project name and selecting one of the commands supported by the Open Liberty Tools extension.
+You can interact with dev mode by right-clicking your project name and selecting one of the commands that are supported by the Liberty Tools extension.

 > ![](./images/media/image5.png)

-### **Liberty dev mode Commands**
+### Liberty dev mode Commands

-The following commands can be selected from the drop-down menu after right-clicking on your project name in the Liberty Dev Dashboard.
+The following commands can be selected from the drop-down menu after right-clicking your project name in the **Liberty Dev Dashboard**:

 ![](./images/media/image6.png)